global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 #### Schedule (tentative)

-- Feb 2024: Registration and abstract submission
+- Feb 2024: Registration and abstract submission open.
-- Mar 2024: Abstract submission close
+- Mar 2024: Abstract submission deadline.
-- May 2024: Announcement of the program
+- May 2024: Announcement of the program.
-- 5-6 July 2024: CaMa-Flood international meeting
+- 5-6th July 2024: CaMa-Flood meeting.

-Registration Form is to be open soon in February.
+The registration form will be open soon, in February.
+Thank you for your patience.

 #### Registration Fee
 There is **no registration fee** for the meeting.<br>

-But unfortunately, we cannot offer any travel expense support as we have no sponsor yet.
-Please manage your travel and accommodation by yourself.
+Please note that we are unable to offer any financial support for travel expenses at this time, as we do not have any sponsors secured yet. <br>
+We kindly ask participants to make their own arrangements for travel and accommodation.
+Thank you for your understanding.<br>

 #### VISA for Japan
-Any foreign visitor entering Japan must have a valid passport for the duration of their stay, and all visitors must comply with the conditions of their visas.
+Please note that any foreign visitor entering Japan must possess a valid passport for the duration of their stay, and all visitors must adhere to the conditions of their visas.

-For visa information for a stay of up to 90 days for tourism, business, visiting friends or relatives, etc. that does not include remunerative activities, visit https://www.mofa.go.jp/j_info/visit/visa/index.html.
+For visa information regarding stays of up to 90 days for purposes such as tourism, business, visiting friends or relatives, etc., which do not involve remunerative activities, please visit the Ministry of Foreign Affairs of Japan website at [https://www.mofa.go.jp/j_info/visit/visa/index.html](https://www.mofa.go.jp/j_info/visit/visa/index.html).

-An overview of countries that are visa exempt can be found here.
+Additionally, an overview of countries that are exempt from visa requirements can be found on the same website.

 <img src="{{ site.url }}{{ site.baseurl }}/images/picture/IIS-campus.jpg" />

 ### Program

-We are thinking about having the below sessions.
+We are considering the following sessions for the CaMa-Flood meeting:

-- Opening key notes & icebreaker
+- Opening keynote speeches & icebreaker session
-- Oral presentation session about CaMa-Flood development
+- Oral presentation session focusing on CaMa-Flood development
-- Oral presentation session about CaMa-Food applications
+- Oral presentation session highlighting CaMa-Flood applications
-- Poster session on the Friday evening (tentatively 4:30-6:30pm).
+- Poster session scheduled for Friday evening (tentatively from 4:30 to 6:30 pm on Friday)
-- Some interactive discussion session
+- Interactive discussion sessions

+These sessions aim to facilitate comprehensive discussions, knowledge sharing, and networking opportunities among participants.

 #### Related Meeting
-9th GEWEX conference (Global Energy and Water Exchanges open science conference) is to be held thtough 7-12 July 2024 in Sapporo, Japan.
+9th GEWEX conference (Global Energy and Water Exchanges open science conference) is to be held thtough 7-12th July 2024 in Sapporo, Japan.

-Please also consider to join the GEWEX conference to your visit to Japan more productive! (abstract submission deadline for GWEWEX is 1st Feb 2024).
-[https://www.gewexevents.org/meetings/gewex-osc2024/](https://www.gewexevents.org/meetings/gewex-osc2024/)
+Participants of the CaMa-Flood meeting are encouraged to consider attending the GEWEX conference to maximize the productivity of their visit to Japan.
+The abstract submission deadline for the GEWEX conference is February 1st, 2024.
+This presents an excellent opportunity for attendees to engage with a broader community of researchers and exchange insights on global energy and water exchanges.

+For more information about the GEWEX conference and abstract submission, please visit the conference website at [https://www.gewexevents.org/meetings/gewex-osc2024/](https://www.gewexevents.org/meetings/gewex-osc2024/)

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_Mekong.jpg" />